Nangue-Tasse/generis2d/README.md

 ### Getting Started

-Here is a minimum example for a game with generis2d
+Here is a minimum example using generis2d

 ```html
 <!DOCTYPE html>